MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-sdn-multisite.md

 These resources aren't synchronized after peering is established:

-- Load balancing policies
+- Load balancing policies.
-- Virtual IP addresses (VIPs)
+- Virtual IP addresses (VIPs).
-- Gateway policies
+- Gateway policies.
+- Logical networks.
+Although logical networks aren't synchronized across sites, IP pools are checked for overlap and that overlap is not allowed.

 These policies are created on the local site, and if you want the same policies on the other site, you must manually create them there.
 If your backend VMs for load balancing policies are located on a single site, then connectivity over SLB will work fine without any extra configuration.
 But, if you expect the backend VMs to move from one site to the other, by default, connectivity works only if there are any backend VMs behind a VIP on the local site.
 If all the backend VMs move to another site, connectivity over that VIP fails.